Katy ISD Moves Graduation Ceremonies Outside to Legacy Stadium

 KATY (Covering Katy News) - The Katy Independent School District Board of Trustees has decided to move its graduation ceremonies outside to Legacy Stadium.
-They had previously been schedule to be held inside at the Merrell Center, the traditional location for commencement exercises.
+The graduations had previously been scheduled to be held inside at the Merrell Center, the traditional location for commencement exercises.
 The outdoor location will allow for easier social distancing.

 All graduations will begin at 8 p.m.
 They will be held between June 17 and June 25.
 See the schedule below: